pesukone/gradu/README.md

 ## How to use this template?

 ### Instructions for teachers to modify this template
-Development version of this template is kept elsewhere and new releases will be directly pushed here.
 Contact the owners of this project if you wish to contribute to the development.